M4RS-music/synthics/README.md

 # synthics
-A web-audio sythesizer designed for the sonic exploration of simulated physics
+A Max For Live sythesizer designed for the sonic exploration of simulated physics